PrEP and HIV Strains

 Keep in mind that PrEP will not work in patients who have already been exposed to HIV-1.
 Also, if you miss a dose of the drug, your chances of getting the HIV-1 infection will increase, even if you are on PrEP.

 How to Use PrEP

 In order to use the PrEP treatment effectively, you need to take a pill that consists of a combination of two antiretroviral drugs — emtricitabine and tenofovir.
-This combination pill is available on the market under the brand name of Truvada and is approved by the FDA.
+This combination pill is available on the market under the brand names Truvada or Descovy and is approved by the FDA.
 PrEP treatment works by blocking the enzyme known as HIV reverse transcriptase and preventing HIV from multiplying.